tedszy/phaedra-dft/README.md

 # phaedra-dft
-Intuitive exploration of the Discrete Fourier Transform using polygons and operators.
+Intuitive exploration of the Discrete Fourier Transform using polygons, operators and Asymptote graphics.

 [[1]](#1).